 The Traditional Owners and Custodians of the land are the Quandamooka people.

-The Sunshine Coast Region is located 100kms north of Brisbane, is 1,633 km2 and home to over 346,000 people.
+The Sunshine Coast region is located 100kms North of Brisbane, covers 1633km2 and is home to over 346,000 people.

 Sunshine Coast is known for its pristine coastline, dotted with popular beaches and small coastal towns, rainforests, waterfalls, mountains and tourist attractions.
 Some of the more popular beaches include Coolum, Mooloolaba and Caloundra, while the Hinterland boasts heritage towns Montville, Maleny and the uniquely stunning Glasshouse Mountains.